ash-project/ash/documentation/topics/advanced/multi-step-actions.md

 # Multi-Step Actions

-Actions in Ash allow you to create sophisticated workflows that coordinate multiple changes or processes together.
+Actions in Ash allow you to create sophisticated workflows that coordinate multiple changes or processes.
 Often business logic crosses multiple resources, and we often want it to be transactional.
 By leveraging action lifecycle hooks, you can build powerful domain-specific operations.
 This guide will explore how to build and use multi-step actions using a helpdesk example.

 For most use cases, hooks are the preferred approach due to their simplicity and tight integration with Ash's action lifecycle.
 [Reactor](/documentation/topics/advanced/reactor.md) is the comprehensive solution for truly complex orchestration scenarios.
+Additionally, you can write [generic actions](/documentation/topics/advanced/generic-actions.md) by hand, implementing an action with fully custom code.
 Reactors can be used as the `run` function for generic actions, giving them first class support in Ash extensions.
+See [below](#generic-action-example) for an example.

-## When to use reactors over hooks
+## When to use hooks vs reactors vs generic actions

 You should use hooks for most multi-step workflow scenarios as they provide simplicity and leverage Ash's transactional nature.
 The key decision point is whether you need compensation/rollback across external services: